What is Graphene Oxide?

 Graphene is a material made of carbon atoms that are bonded together in a repeating pattern of hexagons.
 Graphene is so thin that it is considered two dimensional.
-Graphene's flat honeycomb pattern gives it many extraordinary characteristics, such as being the strongest material in the world, as well as one of the lightest, most conductive and transparent.
+Graphene is considered to be the strongest material in the world, as well as one of the most conductive to electricity and heat.
 Graphene has endless potential applications, in almost every industry (like electronics, medicine, aviation and much more).

 As graphene is expensive and relatively hard to produce, great efforts are made to find effective yet inexpensive ways to make and use graphene derivatives or related materials.
 Graphene oxide (GO) is one of those materials - it is a single-atomic layered material, made by the powerful oxidation of graphite, which is cheap and abundant.
 Graphene oxide is an oxidized form of graphene, laced with oxygen-containing groups.
 It is considered easy to process since it is dispersible in water (and other solvents), and it can even be used to make graphene.
 Graphene oxide is not a good conductor, but processes exist to augment its properties.
 It is commonly sold in powder form, dispersed, or as a coating on substrates.